Skip to main content

 • Internet gateway and DNS server: 192.0.2.254

-Note: In our example above, we only have one network interface, eth0.
+In our example above, we only have one network interface, eth0.
 If it is called something else in your system, make allowances for this and adjust things as necessary.

 If you've lost network access to your instance, use the (virtual) console to restore the altered file back to DHCP mode, undo the changes, or correct any errors reported.

-If you have network access but can't ping an address like 8.8.8.8, then your gateway (routes to default via:) may be incorrect.
+If you have network access but can't ping an address like 8.8.8.8, your gateway (routes to default via:) may be incorrect.
 Try correcting this and applying the changes to ensure traffic goes through the correct gateway.

-If you can ping 8.8.8.8 but can't ping a domain name like google.com, then make corrections to the nameservers setting; it may have an incorrect DNS server specified there.
+If you can ping 8.8.8.8 but can't ping a domain name like google.com, then make corrections to the nameserver setting; it may have an incorrect DNS server specified there.
 Try correcting this and applying the changes to ensure DNS resolution goes through the correct DNS server.

 If your network is working correctly, but now the Access Server web services don't respond, you may need to restart the Access Server service with service openvpnas restart.
 If the web services still don't work on the new IP address configuration, you may have configured Access Server to listen only to a specific IP that doesn’t exist anymore.
 You can reset the web services and daemon ports to their default settings to make it work with the new IP address configuration.